ilg-physics-ucsb/physics6-manual/6CL/Lab1.md

 :::Question
 In the video the most clear rainbow is observed when the light is close to the critical angle.
 Why is the critical angle ideal for observing the rainbow?

 Hints: How does dispersion change with increasing the incident angle?
-What happens to refracted light past teh critical angle?
+What happens to refracted light past the critical angle?

 :::